 The Trailblaze Complete Kit has all the things needed to open the box up and get slacking in a matter of minutes.
 The direction booklet, however poorly translated, has good illustrations and written descriptions.
 The ratchet kept the webbing aligned during the tightening process, which, for the durability of the webbing, is one of the most important things a ratchet can do.

-This kit can be fairly versatile since it has the overhead training line, but the short length can sometimes limit where you can put it.
+This kit can be fairly versatile since it has the overhead training line, but the short length can sometimes limit where you are able to place it.
 With the slackline measuring 40' and the ratchet measuring about 8', the average max walking gap is only about 43', the shortest in our test.

 The Trailblaze Kit has pretty good quality overall.
 No red flags, so to speak.
-The stitching that forms the loops in the main webbing is messy and chaotic looking, but I know it doesn't affect the performance or safety. the ratchet works well and keeps the webbing aligned, so when you detach the line, everything is running smooth.
+The stitching that forms the loops in the main webbing is messy and chaotic looking, but I know it doesn't affect the performance or safety.
+The ratchet works well and keeps the webbing aligned, so when you detach the line, everything is running smoothly.

 Taking this line down, like with other ratchet systems, can be a bit tense.
 This one, unfortunately, has more bite than some of the others in the lineup, but isn't too much to handle, just get everything lined up, watch your fingers and hair, and… POP!!!

-This kit has a good value and has all the features to get you slacklining at a low investment.
-A few things limit the line, but overall, if this line works for your needs, it has a great value.
+This kit has a good value and has all the features to get you slacklining at a lower investment.
+A few things limit the line, but overall, if this works for your needs, it has a great value.

 Was the Trailblaze Complete the perfect line?
 No. Not really.
-Even that person who would love the Trailblaze, the new walker, would be more happy with the Editors Choice Zen Monkey Complete Kit.
+Even that person who would love the Trailblaze, the new walker, would be happier with one of the other beginner line options.